Package Torello.HTML

 Returns:

 This method shall always return null, unless this method has been overridden by a sub-class.
-Only TagNode overrides this method, and if the particular instance of TagNode being tested contains an internal 'str' field that's long-enough to have attributes (and it's 'isClosing' field is FALSE), then and only then shall this return a non-null value.
+Only TagNode overrides this method, and this method will return 'this' instance, if and only if the following conditions hold:

 See Also: